arpitbbhayani/articles/blogs/image-steganography.md

  - [Embedding in coefficient bits](http://www.ijcee.org/papers/533-P0025.pdf)

 # Conclusion
 This is the first article in the series of Steganography that detailed out Image Steganography.
 I hope you reaped some benefits out of it.
-The future articles on Steganography will talk about how Steganography is done on carriers like Audio, Network, [DNA](https://www.sciencedirect.com/science/article/pii/S1877050917319804) and [Quantum](https://arxiv.org/abs/1006.1934) states and will also dive into one of the most interesting applications of Steganography - a [Steganographic File System](https://en.wikipedia.org/wiki/Steganographic_file_system).
+The future articles on Steganography will talk about how it is done on carriers like Audio, Network, [DNA](https://www.sciencedirect.com/science/article/pii/S1877050917319804) and [Quantum states](https://arxiv.org/abs/1006.1934) and will also dive into one of the most interesting applications of Steganography - a [Steganographic File System](https://en.wikipedia.org/wiki/Steganographic_file_system).
 So stay tuned and watch this space for more.